|

 MACRINUS, 217-218 - AR Denarius, Rome (217)

 obv.
-Bust of Macrinus, laureate, long bearded, draped, right, surrounded by the legend; IMP C M OPEL SEV MACRINVS AVG rev. Fides, head right, standing front, holding standard in each hand, right foot on helmet PONTIF MAX TR P COS PP
+Laureate and cuirassed bust of Macrinus, cropped bearded, right surrounded by the legend; IMP C M OPEL SEV MACRINVS AVG rev. Fides standing front, head turned to left, holding standard in each hand, holding two standards; a standard on each side, surrounded by the legend; PONT MAX TR P

 |